About Unladylike Big Band

 un·la·dy·like

-[/uhn-lay-dee-like/] adjective
+adjective

-to behave in a way considered improper for a lady
+To behave in a way considered improper for a lady.

 “Women cannot possibly play brass instruments and look pretty… why should they spoil their good looks?” - composer Gustave Kerker, 1904.